ogu83/BTCWebWallet/README.md

 brew install bitcoin
 ```
 The default path of the daemon would be like */usr/local/opt/bitcoin/bin/bitcoind*
-If you would install **bitcoind** into another path you should also specify that in the **appSettings.json**.
+If you would install **bitcoind** into another path you should also specify that in the [appSettings.json](appSettings.json).
 If you are using the default path for **bitcoind**, there is nothing to do more here.

-**bitcoin.conf** file is the config of the bitcoin node which will be stored in your computer.
+[bitcoin.conf](bitcoin.conf) file is the config of the bitcoin node which will be stored in your computer.
 With default parameters it will install a prune (2GB) node, encryptwallets will run in main chain.
-If you want to do advanced stuff with it please read bitcoid manual pages.
+If you want to do advanced stuff with it please read [bitcoid manual pages](bitcoind_manual.txt).

 #### Install [DotNet Core](https://dotnet.microsoft.com/en-us/download/dotnet/scripts)
 ```bash